rbontekoe/BAWJ/docs/src/chapter6.md

 ## Activity 6.1: Export Elements

-In this activity you define which functions, and types are exported when a software programmer uses our module `Accounts`.
+In this activity, you define which functions, and types are exported when a software programmer uses our module `Accounts`.

 #### Prerequisites
 - Ubuntu 20.04.